Table of Contents Show

 4.1.
 Ingredients Needed

-This is how to make teriyaki sauce: a homemade teriyaki sauce recipe requires 6 ingredients.
+A homemade teriyaki sauce recipe requires 6 ingredients.

 - Soy Sauce